vpsfreecz/vpsadminos/osctl-exportfs/man/man8/osctl-exportfs.8.md

 `osctl-exportfs` to generate `exports`, which is then read by exportfs(8) to actually configure the containerized NFS server.

+File `lock` is used for synchronization.
 If the server is running, the PID of its init is stored in file `pid`.

 ## BUGS
 Report bugs to https://github.com/vpsfreecz/vpsadminos/issues.